The New School

 We have downsized to one art class per day, which means we have cut enrollment.
 One class per day is much more manageable in terms of COVID precautions.

 This is not a decision we arrived at lightly.
 When we put together our annual end of year art show, (this past year it was virtual), we took delight in each and every photo of every child.
 There was not a single page in that slideshow (which you can view here on this website) that did not elicit the comment

 Re-location: This daily class takes place at our own home.
 It has always been a school.
 We home-schooled our children there from Kindergarten through high school.
 It has always been Teresa’s studio, where she has produced the bulk of her art over the last two decades, as well as a showcase for her work and that of other local artists.
 In many ways, it has always been Art Matters, only without the sign.

 We have made renovations to accommodate several rooms for the students.
 So far, they seem to love it.
 It is set on a beautiful acre of land on a cul-de-sac in a rural, wooded subdivision just ten minutes from downtown.

-We will have classes on a large, screened-in porch, as long as weather permits.
+This Fall, classes have taken place on a large, screened-in porch and will as long as weather permits.
 It is large enough for social distancing and by virtue of being outdoors, much less likely to spread infectious disease.
 Indoors there is plenty of room to spread out and make art as well.

-Our home features a swing set, a play house that we have turned into a Natural History Museum, flower gardens (including our traditional sunflowers), and there is a forest in our backyard.
+The New School features a swing set, a play house that we have turned into a Natural History Museum, flower gardens (including our traditional sunflowers), and there is a forest in our backyard.

 Our daily class lasts 90 minutes at no additional cost to make up for the inconvenience of driving to our house, which is a ten minute drive from downtown Bowling Green.